Madhur-A/SXNet/README.md

 ## A Lightweight C++-Focused Fork of Apache MXNet for Low-Resource Systems

-SXNet is a stripped-down, C++-optimized version of Apache MXNet, designed for deployment on low-specification systems.
+SXNet is a stripped-down, C++ configuration of Apache MXNet, designed for deployment on low-specification Linux based systems.
 This project aims to provide a simplified, easy-to-use framework for C++-based deep learning tasks.

 ### Original Source